 Following are the key difference between Amalgamation vs Merger:

-There are mainly four types of merger – Horizontal, Vertical, Co-generic and Reverse.
+There are mainly four types of mergers – Horizontal, Vertical, Co-generic, and Reverse.
 Amalgamation could either be by nature of purchase or in the nature of merger.

 Creation of New Entity